kr597/apnikaksha-demo_0.1/README.md

 # apnikaksha-demo_0.1
-This is my first GitRepository
+This is my first GitRepository.
+Author - Krishnakant Choubey